Do Now: Europe Plunges into war

 War in the Trenches

-• Conflict descends into trench warfare—armies fighting from
+• Conflict descends into trench warfare—armies fighting from trenches

 • Battles result in many deaths, small land gains